geosolutions-it/doc-geonode/004_admin_workshop/004_customize_lookfeel/customize/setup_admin.rst

 .. code-block:: console
     :linenos:

-	$ chown -Rf geonode: *
+    $ sudo chown -Rf geonode: *
-	$ chmod -Rf 775 my_geonode
+    $ sudo chmod -Rf 775 geonode_custom

 If you have a brand new installation of GeoNode, rename the **/home/geonode/geonode/local_settings.py.sample** to **local_settings.py** and edit it's content by setting the SITEURL and SITENAME.
 This file will be your main settings file for your project.
 It inherits all the settings from the original one plus you can override the ones that you need.

-.. note:: You can also decide to copy the **/home/geonode/geonode/local_settings.py.sample** to **/path/to/my_geonode/my_geonode/local_settings.py** in order to keep all the custom settings confined into the new project.
+.. note:: You can also decide to copy the **/home/geonode/geonode/local_settings.py.sample** to **/path/to/geonode_custom/geonode_custom/local_settings.py** in order to keep all the custom settings confined into the new project.

 .. warning:: In order for the edits to the local_settings.py file to take effect, you have to restart apache.